Access Reliable Legal Advice on Long-Term Disability Claims in Calgary

 What Happens When an Employee Goes on Long-term Disability?

 Long-term disability coverage can last up to two years.
-After that period, you may continue to receive benefits if you can’t work in any occupation that pays at least 60% of your pre-disability income.
+After that period, you may continue to receive benefits if you can’t work in any occupation that pays at least 60% (or the percentage stipulated in your policy) of your pre-disability income.
 The insurance company may request updates or mandate treatments.

 Your employer can’t fire you because of your disability, but they can terminate you for other causes while you are off work on long-term disability.
-If you believe your disability is the reason you’ve been terminated, you may have a legal claim against your employer for violating your human rights.
+If you believe your disability is the reason you’ve been terminated, you may have a legal claim against your employer.
+To learn more about our services regarding long-term disability claims in Calgary, read our blog.
 Contact the team at Stephens Holman Devraj for advice.

 Our Legal Services

-If you slip and fall, and you believe the cause of your injury to be a person or company's negligence, you might be entitled to financial compensation.
+If you slip, fall, or get bitten by an animal and you believe the cause of your injury to be a person or company's negligence, you might be entitled to financial compensation.
 Stephens Holman Devraj can offer you legal advice on the matter.

-If your injuries fall under the minor injury regulations, then your claim might be capped at a regulated amount referred to as a CAP claim.
-However, some claims that appear to be CAP claims, may fall outside of this CAP.
+If your injuries fall under the minor injury regulations, your claim might be capped at a regulated amount referred to as a CAP claim.
+However, some claims that appear to be CAP claims may fall outside this CAP.
 It is important to seek legal advice.

 Accidents can cause long-term disabilities and prevent you from going back to life as you knew it.
-In such scenarios, we aim to help you in getting your long-term disability benefits and the means for the best possible quality of life.
+In such scenarios, we aim to help you get your long-term disability benefits and the means for the best possible quality of life.

-Our services include notarization of documents, administering oaths, affirmations and solemn declarations.
+Our services include notarizing documents administering oaths, affirmations, and solemn declarations.

 Panic can worsen the situation at the site of the accident.
 Try to stay calm, seek immediate medical attention, and retain information related to the accident so that it can help you get compensation and justice.